kzvonarek/T-bert/README.md

 This group consisted of the following members...

-Kristijan Zvonarek (Producer and Audio Designer)
+Kristijan Zvonarek (Producer and Sound Designer)

 Yichen Dai (Programmer)